 The debate on gun control in Canada suffers from the spread of misinformation and untruths, many of which sound credible on the surface, but don’t hold up under further scrutiny.
 Don’t be fooled by the sound bites, get the real facts below.

-FACTS: Rifles and shotguns kill just as dead as handguns.
+Rifles and shotguns kill just as dead as handguns.
 These are the guns most used in domestic violence and to kill police officers.
 The gun used to kill 14 young women in the Montreal Massace is still sold as a non-restricted hunting rifle.
-Here we explain just what constitutes a non-restricted firearm in Canada.

-FACTS: Gun control is not cheap but neither is gun violence.
-Costs must be put into perspective.
-If we look to the United States we can easily see the costs of inadequate controls on firearms.
-In 1995 the costs of gun violence was estimated at $6.6 billion dollars annually.
+Gun control is not cheap but neither is gun violence and costs must be put into perspective.
+If we look to the United States, we can easily see the enormous costs of inadequate controls on firearms.
+In 1995, the costs of gun violence were estimated at $6.6 billion dollars annually.
 Canada’s gun control legislation has been singled out for its significant impact on reducing gun death and injury in Canada, the decrease in gun injuries and gun deaths since 1995 equaling savings of up to $1.4 billion Canadian dollars a year.
 A single murder investigation costs $500,000.
 A study commissioned by the federal Department of Justice and released in 2012 showed that gun crime costs Canadians $3.1 billion, of which $2.5 billion were costs borne by victims and $302 million represented costs to the justice system.
 Government documents released through Access to Information confirmed that the long-gun registry, which allowed police to trace rifles and shotguns, cost $2 million per year, and that there would be no savings to taxpayers from its abolition as those funds were to be reinvested to compensate for the public safety weaknesses that the registry’s elimination created.

 Myth #7:“Registration is a waste of time, handguns have been registered for 30 years but they are still used in crime.”